-In the event of a flame failure during a firing period, the main fuel valves are de-energized and the programmer immediately returns to Step 7 or goes into a "lockout" mode (see next paragraph).
-After the spark ignition is re-energized and the pilot valve is reopened, the 10 second trial-for-ignition begins again.
-If flame failure occurs during a trail-for-ignition, a safety lockout occurs (see Ignition Failure).
+In the event of a flame failure during a firing period, the main fuel valves are de-energized and the programmer immediately goes into a "lockout" mode.
+If flame failure occurs during a trail-for-ignition, a safety lock-out occurs (see Ignition Failure).
 If flame failure occurs and the indicator is illuminated, the programmer must be manually reset.